$ 2,625.00 (double/twin occupancy)

 In the Basilica of Wadowice, where Karol Wojtyla, Pope John Paul II, was baptized there is a special plaque commemorating this fact as well as a stone font where the Pope prayed during His first pilgrimage to Poland in 1979.
 We will have lunch at a local restaurant in Wadowice before we continue to Wroclaw – The 2016 Cultural Capital of Europe.

-Today we will stop and view the Panorama Raclawicka - a single painting arranged along the interior walls of a rotunda as one unbroken circle which can be seen from an elevated central balcony.
-The painting depicts the battle of Raclawice, fought in 1794 between the Polish insurrectionist army and Russian troops.
-Later, we drive to Rydzyna for an overnight stay in the local Castle where we will have dinner at the castle’s restaurant.
-Overnight in Rydzyna (B, D)
+After breakfast, city tour of Wroclaw to include visit to Panorama Raclawicka - a single painting arranged along the interior walls of a rotunda as one unbroken circle and viewed from an elevated central balcony.
+The picture represents the battle of Raclawice, fought on April 4th, 1794 between the Polish insurrectionist army led by Tadeusz Kosciuszko, and Russian troops.
+From here, we drive to Poznań for your dinner served at the hotel and overnight.
+Overnight in Poznan (B, D)

 Today we have an in-depth city sightseeing tour of Gdansk.
 Starting at the Upland Gate, part of the city’s former fortifications and one of its main gates, we pass by a brick building which housed the Prison Tower and the Torture House, relics of the 15th-century Gothic defense walls.
 Next to the Prison Tower we see the Golden Gate which opens on to Long Market, a beautiful street with grand mansions decorated with late Renaissance and Baroque facades, a feast for the eyes, where the richest burghers of Gdansk once lived.
 We’ll see a building used for Hanseatic League meetings at Artus Court in Main Town, known as the most beautiful Court, among all of Europe’s Hanseatic cities.
 Behind Artus Court, we find the Tower of St. Mary’s Basilica, part of the largest red-brick Gothic church in Gdansk.
 We will drive by the elegant boutiques and gabled terraced houses of Mariacka Street before continuing on to Gdynia, where we visit the Oliwa Cathedral, famous for its unique pipe organ, for a concert.
 After the concert, we will have lunch at a local restaurant before continuing to Sopot, a famous and fashionable seaside resort and home of the oldest and longest wooden pier in Europe.
 You will have some free time in the afternoon for shopping for Baltic arts and crafts and unique amber jewelry.
 Overnight in Gdansk (B, L)